Nico Hoerner Preview, Player Props: Cubs vs. Diamondbacks

-The Chicago Cubs, including Nico Hoerner (.395 on-base percentage in past 10 games, 52 points above season-long percentage), take on starting pitcher Merrill Kelly and the Arizona Diamondbacks at Wrigley Field, Saturday at 2:20 PM ET.
+The Chicago Cubs, including Nico Hoerner (.341 slugging percentage in past 10 games, including zero homers), take on starting pitcher Brandon Pfaadt and the Arizona Diamondbacks at Wrigley Field, Sunday at 2:20 PM ET.

 Nico Hoerner Game Info & Props vs. the Diamondbacks